Building by Daman

 TYPE: Corporate Office

 From the start, the Building by Daman was to stand out as an architectural marvel among a cityscape that was already a testament to man’s limitless achievements in building design and construction.
-Located in the heart of the King Abdullah Financial District (KAFD), the structure consists of two intertwining towers; one twenty stories tall, filled with offices and hotel amenities, and a second skyscraper consisting of sixty-five floors of deluxe apartments and a 300-room hotel.
+Located in the heart of the United Arab Emirates in Dubai, the structure consists of two intertwining towers; one twenty stories tall, filled with offices and hotel amenities, and a second skyscraper consisting of sixty-five floors of deluxe apartments and a 300-room hotel.

 Complex Duct System Leads to Complex Problems

 The magnificence of the building’s interlocking towers is matched only by the complexity of the massive duct system servicing the interconnected structures.
 Like a colossal highway connecting dozens of mechanical systems to points throughout the building, the new ductwork plays an instrumental role in helping engineers achieve a gold standard level of energy efficiency and performance.

 So it was with no small amount of consternation that, on the cusp of the building’s grand opening, engineers learned that much of the newly installed ductwork was leaking 30% or more of the air being transported from the HVAC system to its intended destinations.
 These leaks not only represented a massive amount of wasted energy but they also severely crippled the system’s ability to adequately deliver comfort and provide adequate ventilation.

 Remedying the problem via traditional manual sealing methods was out of the question.
 Now hidden behind miles of wiring, pipes, drywall and other obscuring infrastructure, accessing the ductwork to reach the leaks would have required a near-total demolition of much of the newly constructed interior.
 The time and costs involved in such an endeavor are unimaginable.